ublue-os/website/docs/images/bazzite/FAQ.md

 ## Is this another fringe distro?

-No. Bazzite is not a distribution.
-These images are literally [Fedora Kinoite (KDE)](https://fedoraproject.org/kinoite/) and [Fedora Silverblue (GNOME)](https://fedoraproject.org/silverblue/) with a recipe on top of it.
-This is a new "container-native" that Fedora has been testing, and we are taking full advantage of this.
+Bazzite is not a distribution in the same sense that other Fedora-based distributions are.
+These images are [Fedora Kinoite (KDE)](https://fedoraproject.org/kinoite/) and [Fedora Silverblue (GNOME)](https://fedoraproject.org/silverblue/) with a recipe on top of it.
+This is a new "container-native" method that Fedora has been testing, and we are taking full advantage of this.
 We are utilizing the [Open Container Initiative](https://opencontainers.org/) to create these images, and are simply adding packages, services, kernel modules, etc. to existing Fedora images.
+Bazzite takes from the "main" Universal Blue Fedora image and adds to it.
 Bazzite's goal is Fedora Linux, but provide a great gaming experience out of the box.

 Unlike traditional Linux distributions, much of the maintenance and security updates are done upstream by Fedora and Universal Blue while Bazzite only has to focus on the gaming aspects of it.
-A hypothetical scenario where everyone involved with Universal Blue could stop maintaining the project at once, and it will still continue to receive updates directly from Fedora.
+A hypothetical scenario where everyone involved with Bazzite could stop maintaining the project at once and it will still continue to receive updates directly from Fedora.
 Check out the [mission statement](/mission) and [documentation](https://universal-blue.org/introduction/) for more information.

 ## What are some of the unique applications that Bazzite uses?

 - [Bazzite Portal, also known as YAFTI](https://github.com/ublue-os/yafti/), acts as both a first-boot utility and general software configuration and installation tool.
 - [Just](https://github.com/casey/just) is for executing custom commands based on recipes.
 Type `just` in a host terminal to see what commands are available.
 See some example commands [here](/guide/just/).
 - [Fleek](https://getfleek.dev/) is a [Nix](https://search.nixos.org/packages) package manager wrapper and `$HOME` manager using YAML.
-- [OBS-Portable OCI Image](https://github.com/ublue-os/obs-studio-portable) is the universal installation of method of the [OBS-Portable](https://github.com/wimpysworld/obs-studio-portable) which aims to be OBS Studio with codecs and several popular plugins preinstalled.
+- [OBS-Portable OCI Image](https://github.com/ublue-os/obs-studio-portable) is the universal installation method of the [OBS-Portable](https://github.com/wimpysworld/obs-studio-portable) which aims to be OBS Studio with codecs and several popular plugins preinstalled, and as the name implies it's a portable application too.

 ## How do I switch to a different Bazzite or other Universal Blue image?